-- Use the correct fuel (gasoline or a gas/oil mix) recommended by the manufacturer.
-For fuel mixtures, mix gasoline and engine oil according to manufacturer's recommendations.
-Too much oil will make the saw run "dirty"; too little oil will damage the engine parts.
+- Use the correct fuel (gasoline or a gas/oil mix) as recommended by the manufacturer.
+For fuel mixtures, mix gasoline and engine oil according to the manufacturer's recommendations.
+Too much oil will make the saw run"dirty"; too little oil will damage the engine parts.

 - Do not use a saw in need of repair.
 Remove and replace any damaged parts.